 Rockefeller Christmas Tree

 Every year the lighting of the Rockefeller Christmas tree is broadcasted on live TV.
-This year we finally got to see the tree in person.
+I loved seeing the tree in person.
 Take a trip to the top of the rock and go up 70 stories to see beautiful views of New York City.
 Rockefeller Center is filled with stores (Free People, Godiva, Papyrus), and restaurants (Del Frisco’s, Jamba Juice, La Maison du Chocolat, Magnolia Bakery, Rainbow Room, and more).

 St. Patrick's Cathedral